Daniel Choquet

-Daniel Choquet (born 23 April 1962) is a French neuroscientist.
+Daniel Choquet (born 23 April 1962) is a French neuroscientist working at the French National Centre for Scientific Research (CNRS).

 Personal life and career

-Daniel Choquet is the son of the physicist Yvonne Choquet-Bruhat and the mathematician Gustave Choquet.
-He is the grandson of the physicist Georges Bruhat.
+Daniel Choquet is the son of the mathematical physicist Yvonne Choquet-Bruhat and the mathematician Gustave Choquet, and a grandson of the physicist Georges Bruhat.
 He obtained his bachelor's degree in 1979, followed by a degree in bioengineering from École centrale Paris in 1984.
 He obtained his P.hD. in 1988 from Pierre and Marie Curie University and studied pharmacology at the Pasteur Institute.
 That year, he started working for the French National Centre for Scientific Research (CNRS).
 From 1994 to 1996, he was a post-doctoral fellow at Duke University.
 The following year, in 1997, he was promoted to research director at the CNRS.
 He is the director of the Bordeaux Imaging Center and the Interdisciplinary Institute for Neuroscience.
 He was elected as a member of the French Academy of Sciences on 30 November 2010.